Create the perfect custom semester abroad in Spain for your college or university students!

 24 hour assistance for students available for the duration of the semester in case of emergency.

 Located on the banks of the Guadalquivir River, Sevilla is the administrative capital of Andalusia, Spain’s most populous region, and has become a major transport hub that links the local population to the rest of the world by road, by rail and by air.
 Yet Sevilla stands thanks primarily to its bold cultural identity.
-Andalusia is the region whose traditions are most synonymous with Spain on an international level, and Sevilla is the spiritual home for much of these traditions.
-Flamenco music, equestrian schools and horse riding, la feria, the tapas dining concept, Sevillana dancing and, for right or for wrong, bullfighting customs are all most prominent among this city’s winding alleyways, cobbled streets, Arabic gardens, Catholic cathedrals, shaded plazas and towering bridges.
+Andalusia is the region whose traditions are most synonymous with Spain on an international level, and Sevilla is the spiritual home for many of these traditions.
+Flamenco music, equestrian schools and horse riding, la Feria, the tapas dining concept, Sevillanas dancing and, for right or for wrong, bullfighting customs are all most prominent among this city’s winding alleyways, cobbled streets, Arabic gardens, Catholic cathedrals, shaded plazas and towering bridges.
 And while Sevilla has no trouble charming tourists, professionals, writers, politicians, artists and even a Hollywood movie director or two, it is students who most quickly fall in love with the city’s affordable prices, abundant nightlife, architectural diversity and endless spots of indescribable beauty.

 The Sevilla Cathedral